Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: The ozone dataset

 To gain additional insight into the behavior of the various approaches, Figure \ref{fig:joint_p_K_ozone} shows the joint and marginal posterior distributions for $p_{\gamma}$ and $K_{\bfgamma}$ (the number of blocks in which the $p_{\gamma}$ included variables have been grouped) under the DP mixture of block $g$ priors.
 Note that the number of variables included by this procedure ranges between 4 and 17, with a clear mode at 7.
 The procedure also places moderate probability (around 0.49) on models that group these variable into more than one block of variables, but virtually no probability to any model with more than 8 or 9 blocks.
 This result is consistent with our previous observation that procedures based on DP block-$g$ adaptively ``interpolate'' between those produced by standard $g$ priors and those generate by GL-$g$.

-Finally, Figure \ref{fig:pred_ozone} presents boxplots of the predictive mean squared error (MSE) and 95\% median intervals scores (MIS, \citealp{gneiting2007strictly}) for a crossvalidation exercise in which 20 random 80-20 splits of the data were used train and then test prediction accuracy.
+Finally, Figure \ref{fig:pred_ozone} presents boxplots of the predictive mean squared error (MSE) and 95\% median intervals scores (MIS, \citealp{gneiting2007strictly}) for a crossvalidation exercise in which 20 random 80-20 splits of the data were used to train and then test prediction accuracy.
 For a variable $z$, the $\alpha \times 100\%$ IS is given by $IS_\alpha(l,u,z)= (u-l) + \frac{2}{1-\alpha}(l-z)\mathbbm{1}\{z<l\}+\frac{2}{1-\alpha}(z -u) \mathbbm{1}\{u<z\}$, where $l$ and $u$ denote the upper and lower bounds of the $\alpha \times 100\%$ posterior intervals of $z$.
 The first term in this expression rewards narrow predictive intervals, while the second rewards accurate coverage.
 We do not report the MIS for ALasso because the implementation in the \texttt{glmnet} package does not provide a measure of predictive uncertainty off the shelf.
-Generally speaking, Horseshoe, HSM and ALasso seem to have a slightly better predictive performance than the Bayesian procedures, particularly when it comes to point prediction.
-However, the differences between the various procedures are small.
+Generally speaking, Horseshoe, HSM and ALasso seem to have a slightly better predictive performance than {procedures based on standard $g$-priors, GL-$g$ priors and DP block $g$ priors}, particularly for point prediction.
+However, the differences are small.